Industry & Market Research: Industry Profiles/Data

 Industry Classifications

 Industry classification systems are created to promote data comparability.
 NAICS (current version) and SIC (older version) are the most widely used in the United States.
-You can search by classification codes to find information on industries or sectors in many books, databases, and government websites.
+You can search by codes to find information on industries or sectors in many databases and government websites.
 However, NAICS and SIC focus on broader industry activities and may not have a specific code for niche/emerging industries.
-Many databases also have their own classification systems.
+Many databases (e.g., Hoover's) also have their own classification systems.

-SIC (Standard Industrial Classification)Older system (doesn't cover industries that emerged after 1987).
-However, a company must declare its primary SIC in Form S-1 when filing to go public.
+- SIC (Standard Industrial Classification)Older system (doesn't cover industries that emerged after 1987).

 Common Challenges & Research Strategies